 There are a set of private hot spring houses within walking distance from the geyser.
 These houses contain naturally heated baths and are some of the best hot springs in northern Thailand.

 Note: Fang district is actually in the north eastern corner of Chiang Mai province.
-It is easier to visit the Fang Hot Spring from Chiang Rai and is a must visit destination so I couldn’t leave it out.
+However, it is easier to visit the Fang Hot Spring from Chiang Rai.
+It is a must visit destination so I couldn’t leave it out.

 Bonus Hot Spring